BeloMaximka/TerrainSlabs/TerrainSlabs/README.md

 **Expected**: chest should be placed ontop of ice **Expected**: chest should move down after breaking the ice **Expected**: animations should be played on the correct y-level

+## Test suit: decors
+### Verify decor offset
+#### Steps
+1. Place a terrain slab
+2. Place a full block above it
+3. Place a decor layer block on the side of the full block

+**Expected**: decor should fully cover the side of the full block and not be offset lower/higher